 A primary target for honing this new approach is your website – arguably THE most important marketing tool for introducing your brand personality, demonstrating your expertise, showcasing your products and services, and proving your value.

 With that in mind, here are four foundational strategies that will help your website get the mindshare it deserves and generate the leads you want.

-Yes, I’m talking about personas.
-And yes, if you had a penny for every time you saw this topic, it might add up to real money.
-But it bears re-re-repeating because personas are still not being developed by an astonishing number of branded websites … even those that you’d think would know better.
+It bears repeating because personas are still not being developed by an astonishing number of branded websites, even those you’d think would know better.

 Takeaway: If you don’t know who your buyers are, you can’t possibly streamline their journey and deliver what they need.

 So create personas.
 They’re the key that helps you hone in on and understand who your buyers are, and they’re the basis of everything else: your site design and navigation, your messaging, your content mix, your talk tracks, your nurturing strategies, everything.

 Do it.
 Check out this on-demand webinar on how it’s done.

 This is about paying attention to collective behaviors to understand what your current and potential buyers want, which will ultimately help you attract the right kinds of visitors.

 - Discover relevant keywords and phrases.
 Find out what business- and/or industry-specific words, terms, and phrases are being searched on.
 Free tools such as Google AdWords Keyword Planner, Google Trends, and Bing Ads Intelligence are good places to start.

 - Monitor your on-site search.
 Keeping regular tabs on what visitors are searching for while on your site opens a birthday box of ah-ha’s into your prospects’ wants, needs, pain points, and interests.
 This informs all kinds of things including your content marketing strategies, talk tracks, and persona refinement.